google/dfdewey/docs/usage.md

 docker-compose up -d
 ```

-Note: Java memory for Elasticsearch is set high to improve performance when
+Note: Java memory for OpenSearch is set high to improve performance when
 indexing large volumes of data.
 If running on a system with limited resources,
 you can change the setting in `docker/docker-compose.yml`.